NXS-DEV/Temperature-Converter/README.md

 # Temperature-Converter
-A simple program who will convert your farenheit into Celsius and more soon.
+A simple program who will convert your fahrenheit into Celsius and more soon.